solid/notifications-panel/proposals/solid-webhook-notifications.md

 If a request is received at the subscribe endpoint and it is not authenticated in some way, the Pod `MUST` reject the request.

 The authenticated user during the subscribe request must have READ access to the topic resource.
-If it does not the server `MUST` reject.
+If it does not, the server `MUST` reject.

 The response body of the subscription API `MUST` include the `target` field, the value of which corresponds to the provided `target` field.